andesol/personal-website/content/posts/use-reducer.md

 summary: "One of the most useful React Hooks, with examples"
 ---

-`useReducer` is similar to `useState` in the sense that both serve the purpose of introducing state into functional components.
+Both **`useReducer`** and **`useState`** are similar in the sense that they both serve the purpose of introducing state into functional components.

-If we forget for a moment about the common naming conventions, the syntax may be quite similar.
+If we forget for a moment about common naming conventions, the syntax may look quite similar.
 Taking the classical counter app as an example:

 ```js
 // Counter with useEffect